kumpmati/superactions-docs/guide/getting-started.md

 There are three necessary parts to using Superactions:

-1. Server - Defines the API
+1. Server - Defines the endpoint(s)
-2. Load function(s) - Provide the API schema to the client
+2. Load function(s) - Provides the endpoint schemas to the client
-3. Client - Uses the API
+3. Client - Uses the endpoint(s)

 ## Server setup